Murder of Mike Williams: In the media

 In the early 2000s, Cheryl Williams had posted flyers, put up signs, and run newspaper ads soliciting information about the case.
 One of the ads drew the attention of Jennifer Portman, a reporter at the Tallahassee Democrat.
 In 2006, after the closure of the first FDLE investigation, she wrote a lengthy story about the case.
 She followed the story through Denise's conviction, making a point of keeping the poster for the case on her cubicle wall.

 In 2011, the case made it into two other media formats.
 Carrie Cox, the psychic and profiler who had identified a possible burial site at which no body was found, published Alligator Alibi, a lengthy book with documents from the investigation, Cheryl Williams's notes, and her own commentary.
 She supported it with an eponymous Facebook page, where she regularly publishes whatever updates she can and news about other, similar cases.

 Near the end of that year, the Investigation Discovery cable channel series Disappeared devoted an episode to the case.
 Cheryl Williams promoted it heavily in the days before it aired.
 Portman, who was interviewed, said she could always tell when it got rerun due to the increase in email she got, many of which asked questions she herself had tried in vain to get authorities to answer.
 After one such re-airing in 2015, she expressed the hope that "one day ... instead of a question, there will be an answer".

 The Crime Junkie podcast featured the case in an episode that was released in early 2019.

 On November 13, 2020, True Crime Network featured the case in season 1, episode 11, of Meet, Marry, Murder.

 In August 2021, the seventh season premiere of the A&E Network series Cold Case Files featured the case.

+NBC's Dateline featured the case as episode 21 of season 27, which first aired on April 9, 2022.
+The episode was re-run in 2025.

+In August 2023, it was the subject of Wondery's 4th season of its podcast series Over My Dead Body.

+In October 2024, the case was the subject of the German podcast Plot House first episode, called "Alibi von einem Alligator", which translates from German to "Alibi from an alligator".

+In July 2025, the case was the subject of a Hulu four-part docuseries titled Mr. & Mrs. Murder.